Modular Right Angle System

 Features

-• Compact head height of 1.5 inches for access to tight spaces
+• Short 1.5 in head height for access in confined spaces

 Model Number: DWAMRASETFT